 There’s no sense beating about the bush.
-WooCommerce is an eCommerce plugin that makes a molehill out of a mountain.
+WooCommerce is built as an eCommerce plugin that makes a molehill out of a mountain.
 It’s designed for online sellers who want a simple solution to a complex problem.

 Like many of the tech giants, WooCommerce grew from a small endeavour with a dedicated team.
 They designed premium themes for WordPress and made a pretty penny selling them.

 By 2011, after listening to the wants and needs of their customers, they realised there was a niche to fill.
 And they had the know-how to fill it.

 What is WooCommerce in a nutshell?

 It’s a bundle of convenience.
 It’s one of the best insider WordPress woocommerce tips on the market.